mozilla/legal-docs/en/report_infringement.md

 ### Where do you email/send/fax the DMCA Notice?

-The quickest way is to email it to [dmcanotice@mozilla.com](mailto:dmcanotice@mozilla.com).
-If you prefer, you can send or fax it to:
+To submit notices related to content on Mozilla.social, please use [this form](https://reports.mozilla.social/infringement-form).
+For other Mozilla products and sites, the quickest way is to email it to [dmcanotice@mozilla.com](mailto:dmcanotice@mozilla.com).
+If you prefer, you can send it to:

 Mozilla
 Attn: Mozilla’s Designated DMCA Agent